Bring Awareness

 Image: Illinois EPA

-Visitors are not able to enjoy the coastlines Florida is famous for.
+Visitors are not able to enjoy the coastlines Florida is famous for, and counties lose revenue from the decreased tourism.

 Image: Ruben Earth